-Urban design goals and objectives for the desired future development of the area were adopted in 2015 as part of the Totem Lake Business District Is comprised of distinct areas separated by major transportation corridors such as I-405, NE 124th Street.
+Urban design goals and objectives for the desired future development of the area were adopted in 2015 as part of the Totem Lake Business District Plan.
+The Totem Lake Business District is comprised of distinct areas separated by major transportation corridors such as I-405, NE 124th Street.
 Urban design policies seek to establish visual and non-motorized connections between these areas, create effective transitions within and around the district, and provide a collective identity for Totem Lake.